-- Functionality: What is the function of the proposed transportation facility? - Natural Environment: Is there a large natural feature, like a river, to be accounted for? - Social Environment: What is the residents' perception of the project area? - Transportation Behavior: How are people traveling in this area?
+- Functionality: What is the function of the proposed transportation facility? - Natural Environment: Is there a large natural feature, like a river, to be accounted for? - Transportation Behavior: How are people traveling in this area?
 Pedestrians?
-Bicyclists? - Economic Environment: Does the intended project impact local businesses? - Cultural Characteristics: What features do the residents value?
-Could this project change or enhance them?
+Bicyclists?

 Street Concepts Takeaway:

 Consideration of these three street concepts could result in improved access; quality of life, safety, and environmental impacts.
 As the City of Franklin implements new and redesigned roadways, the elements within these three concepts, such as functionality, the natural environment, social environment, transportation behavior, economic environment, and cultural characteristics should be applied to ensure that roadway improvements will have a positive impact.
 This includes impacts and the uses of the roadway by bicyclist and pedestrians (often, referred to as active transportation).
 Other considerations should include providing benches and designing spaces for people to linger, particularly elderly residents who may not be able to walk for long periods of time.